My Favorite Photo Spots In Rome (& When To Catch The Best Light)

 In my experience, generally I feel a lot of Rome’s main sites don’t photograph as well in the midday and mid/late afternoon, as the sun is harsher than I prefer (it washes the buildings out in a weird way.
 If this is the only time you really have, I suggest ducking into the smaller alleyways and doing some up-close photography during the mid/late afternoon for better results.

-I’m not going into the history of each spot, since I’ll have a separate post on actually *visiting* Rome…this is specifically on photography considerations.
+I’m not going into the history of each spot, since I have a separate Rome travel guide post for actually *planning your visit* to Rome…this is specifically on photography considerations.
 Make sure you check the sunrise and sunset times before making your plans—it makes a huge difference!

 Starting with a classic…it would be crazy for this not to be on *any* list of the best photo spots in Rome.
 Against a bright blue sky and at a certain time of day this is also one of my favorite views in the city—but also one of the most crowded at almost any point in the day.

 The lighting at Trevi makes for a bit of a crapshoot depending on time of year, but overall my favorite time for perfect light is late afternoon (and just work around the crowds with unique angles like I’ve done below) or just after sunrise without crowds (though you’ll fight some shadows).

 Just a couple minutes’ walk away from Trevi, you’ll find the crowds around the Pantheon.
 UNLESS YOU GO AT SUNRISE.

 On my last morning I was able to get some photos just after sunrise at both the Pantheon and Piazza Navona, and there wasn’t a soul in sight.
 It was so cool having these all to myself, able to get any shot and angle I wanted without worry about people in my way…and I loved the little streaks of pink in the sky behind it.

 You might also like: A Guide to Coffee Culture in Italy